-Earth Day is held on April 22 every year and is a day to celebrate our Earth and promote responsible Earth stewardship.
+Earth Day is held on April 22nd every year and is a day to celebrate our Earth and promote responsible Earth stewardship.
 With the significant impact of Climate Change on our world, it is becoming increasingly important that we embrace Earth Day, celebrate it, educate ourselves and make positive change for the whole year.
-Here are a few activities you can do with the kids for Earth Day.
+Here are a few Earth Day ideas and activities you can do with the kids.

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.